mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 ### How does Railway work?

 Web applications are each run in their own isolated and independent virtualized container.
-In order to execute your application, Railway needs to be able to set up the appropriate environment and dependencies, and also understand how it is launched.
+To execute your application, Railway needs to be able to set up the appropriate environment and dependencies, and also understand how it is launched.

-Railway makes this easy, as it is able to automatically recognize and install many different web application frameworks and environments based on their use of "common conventions".
+Railway makes this easy, as it can automatically recognize and install many different web application frameworks and environments based on their use of "common conventions".
 For example, Railway recognizes node applications because they have a **package.json** file, and can determine the package manager used for building from the "lock" file.
 For example, if the application includes the file **package-lock.json** Railway knows to use _npm_ to install the packages, whereas if it finds **yarn.lock** it knows to use _yarn_.
 Having installed all the dependencies, Railway will look for scripts named "build" and "start" in the package file, and use these to build and run the code.